Rabbit Treat Guidelines

 • Cilantro

-• Dandelion leaves and flowers (if not chemically treated)
+• Dandelion leaves and flowers (untreated)

 • Lavender plant